SadayanP/Text-Classifier-API-Desktop-Client/README.md

 The backend must be running for the client to work.

 API Overview

-Method,Endpoint,Auth required,Description
+GET /health — Health check (no auth)
-GET,/health,No,Health check
+POST /register — Create a new user (no auth)
-POST,/register,No,Create a new user
+POST /login — Get JWT access token (no auth)
-POST,/login,No,Get JWT access token POST,/classify,Yes,Classify text sentiment POST,/feedback,Yes,Submit feedback on a prediction
+POST /classify — Classify text sentiment (auth required) POST /feedback — Submit feedback on a prediction (auth required)

 Example: Classify
 Bashcurl -X POST http://127.0.0.1:8000/classify \